Elwircha/qa_project/manual/bug_reports.md

 6. Look at the images

 **Expected result**
-- successful login, the inventory page displays pictures of items corresponding to the item name (for example, like *"standard_user"*)
+- Successful login, the inventory page displays pictures of items corresponding to the item name (for example, like *"standard_user"*)

 **Actual result**
-- successful login, inventory page has incorrect images for each items
+- Successful login, inventory page has incorrect images for each items

 **Browser/ Software version**
 - OS: Windows 10